KhaikTB/Raikneroz/README.md

 <br>

-I started my programming journey in 2015 in High School with C++, Java and HTML just the basics.
+I started my programming journey in 2015 on High School with C++, Java and HTML just the basics.

 I was excited to become a programmer, but the languages combined with the way they teached just didn't sparked joy on what I was learning to be.